confunguido/knitr_demo_rep_res/README.md

 Scripts should be run within the scripts directory, not outside of it...for some reason

-# Tie up all files using knitr and rmarkdown
+# Tie up all files using knitr